Diversify Your Investments in 2025: Acorns, Masterworks, Robinhood, and Roots

 Overview

 Masterworks allows investors (accredited and non-accredited) to invest in fractional shares of fine, contemporary art pieces.
 Then, if said pieces are sold for profit, investors will see their investment returns.
-Masterworks has completed 22 successful sales as of August 1, 2024, after purchasing 431 pieces.
+Masterworks has completed 23 successful sales as of January 1, 2025, after purchasing at least 415 pieces.

 Minimum Investment